 Historical Significance

-Walking through Mount Hope Cemetery means encountering some of the most important figures in American history.
-The grounds serve as the final resting place for Susan B. Anthony, the pioneering women's rights activist, and Frederick Douglass, the renowned abolitionist and orator.
-Their gravesites have become pilgrimage destinations for visitors interested in civil rights history.
+Walking through Mount Hope Cemetery means sharing ground with some of the most consequential figures in American history.
+Susan B. Anthony, the pioneering women's rights activist, and Frederick Douglass, the abolitionist, author, and orator, are both buried here.
+Their gravesites draw visitors from across the country and have become genuine pilgrimage destinations for anyone interested in civil rights and American social history.

 Wildlife and Natural Features